DSD-DBS/capella-dockerimages/README.md

 To run the `pure-variants` images, please follow the instructions to run the [`Capella in a remote container`](#capella-in-a-remote-container) or [`T4C client in a remote container`](#t4c-client-in-a-remote-container) instructions.

-You just have to do changes:
+You just have to do some changes:

 - Add the environment variable `$PURE_VARIANTS_LICENSE_SERVER` to the `docker run` command.
 - Replace the image name `$BASE/remote` with `$BASE/remote/pure-variants`